luukgoossen/elysia-procedures/README.md

 This library has first class support for integrating with the Elysia framework through the action.handle function, which expects an Elysia context, and action.docs which returns Elysia-formatted documentation defining the input and output schemas in a type-safe way.

+It also hooks into Elysia's OpenTelemetry plugin to add tracing to procedure and action runs, providing step by step information about the executed chain.

 ```typescript
 import { Elysia } from 'elysia';